Search information on this website by using terms such as ‘visiting times at Rotherham Hospital’ or ‘health visiting services in Rotherham.’

 • Pain when having sex

-Chlamydia is a bacterial infection and one of the most common STIs, can be cured with antibiotics.
+Chlamydia is a bacterial infection and one of the most common STIs.
+It can be treated with antibiotics.

-Gonorrhoea is a bacterial infection and also known as the ‘clap’, it can also be cured with antibiotics but some strains are resistant to common antibiotics.
+Gonorrhoea is a bacterial infection and also known as the ‘clap’.
+It can be treated with antibiotics, but some strains are resistant to common antibiotics.

-Herpes is a very common virus indeed, most people have had it at some point in their life, however, many will never show any symptoms.
+Herpes is a very common virus.
+Most people have had it at some point in their life, however many will never show any symptoms.
 It is also known as the ‘cold sore virus’ or ‘herpes simplex virus’ or “HSV”.

 Trichomonas vaginalis also known as TV, Trich and trichomoniasis is a tiny little parasite and can be treated with antibiotics.

-Pubic lice is a tiny parasitic insect that lives on pubic hair and is also known as ‘crabs’ it is treated with insecticide cream.
+Pubic lice, also known as 'crabs', is a tiny parasitic insect that lives on pubic hair and is also known as ‘crabs’ it is treated with insecticide cream.

 Bacterial Vaginosis is not an STI but can sometimes happen after sex, and is not an infection either.
 It is also known as BV and is a lack of normal vaginal bacteria called lactobacilli.